the emotionally naked speaker

 Anne Moss is her first name.
 It’s a southern thing.
-She is an author and Emotionally Naked® motivational speaker who inspires audiences break up with mental health stigma to prevent suicide.
+She is an Emotionally Naked® motivational speaker who captures hearts and fills them with hope.

-Despite the family’s best efforts, her 20-year-old son Charles died by suicide June 5, 2015 after many years of struggle with anxiety, depression and ultimately addiction.
-Anne Moss started a blog, EmotionallyNaked.com, and chronicled her family’s tragedy in a newspaper article that went viral.
+Despite her family’s best efforts, Anne Moss’s 20-year-old son Charles died by suicide on June 5, 2015, after many years of struggle with anxiety, depression, and ultimately addiction.
+Anne Moss started a blog, EmotionallyNaked.com, that has reached millions and chronicled her family’s tragedy in a newspaper article that went viral.

-After receiving a message from a young lady who wrote that one of her blog posts saved her life, Anne Moss sold her digital marketing business and followed her passion of dragging uncomfortable topics into the spotlight to save lives.
+After receiving a message from a young lady named Lauren who wrote that one of her blog posts save her life, Anne Moss sold her digital marketing business and followed her purpose of speaking on mental health topics.

-She has written a book, due out in October 2019, has been featured in the New York Times, and was the first suicide loss survivor ever invited to speak at the National Institute of Mental Health (NIMH).
+She has been featured in the New York Times and was the first suicide loss survivor ever invited to speak at the National Institute of Mental Health (NIMH).

-Originally from North Carolina, she graduated from UNC-Chapel Hill and now lives in Richmond, Virginia, with her husband, Randy.
-They raised two sons, the late Charles Aubrey Rogers, 20, and Richard, 26, a filmmaker living his dream in LA.
-Charles’ dog Andy is still lively at age 13, turning gray, jumping across the rocks at the James River and barking at babies in strollers as they walk by the front of the house.
+Originally from North Carolina, she graduated from UNC-Chapel Hill and lives in Richmond, Virginia, with her husband, Randy.
+They raised two sons, the late Charles Aubrey, 20, and Richard, a filmmaker living his dream in LA.

 Most Requested Topics